Black-figure pottery: Transitional style

-Early- and Middle Corinthian
+Early and Middle Corinthian

-The Duel Painter was the most important early Corinthian painter (625-600 BC) who depicted fighting scenes on aryballos.
-Starting in the Middle Corinthian period (600-575 BC), opaque colors were used more and more frequently to emphasize details.
+The Duel Painter was the most important early Corinthian painter (625–600 BC), who depicted fighting scenes on aryballos.
+Starting in the Middle Corinthian period (600–575 BC), opaque colors were used more and more frequently to emphasize details.
 Figures were additionally painted using a series of white dots.
 The aryballos became larger and were given a flat base.

-The Pholoe Painter is well known, his most famous work being a skyphos with a picture of Heracles.
+The Pholoe Painter is well-known, his most famous work being a skyphos with a picture of Heracles.
 The Dodwell Painter continued to paint animal friezes, although other painters had already given up this tradition.
-His creative period extended into the Late-Corinthian period (575–550 BC) and his influence cannot be overestimated on vase painting of that time.
+His creative period extended into the Late Corinthian period (575–550 BC), and his influence cannot be overestimated on vase painting of that time.
 Likewise of exceptional reputation were the master of the Gorgoneion Group and the Cavalcade Painter, given this designation because of his preference for depicting horsemen on cup interiors; he was active around 580 BC.
 Two of his masterpieces are a cup showing the suicide of Ajax, and a column krater showing a bridal couple in a chariot.
 All figures shown on the bowl are labeled.

 The first artist known by name is the polychrome vase painter Timonidas, who signed a flask and a pinax.
-A second artist's name of Milonidas also appears on a pinax.
+A second artist's name, Milonidas, also appears on a pinax.

 The Corinthian olpe wine jug was replaced by an Attic version of the oinochoe with a cloverleaf lip.
 In Middle Corinthian time, depictions of people again became more common.
-The Eurytios Krater dated around 600 BC is considered to be of particularly high quality; it shows a symposium in the main frieze with Heracles, Eurytios, and other mythical figures.
+The Eurytios Krater, dated around 600 BC, is considered to be of particularly high quality; it shows a symposium in the main frieze with Heracles, Eurytios, and other mythical figures.